 As prison populations increase, more and more non-violent crimes are resulting in probation instead of imprisonment.
 For many, this can be preferable to facing jail time initially.
 However, due to the strict regulations of probation terms, violating probation can often result in incarceration and prolonged struggles with the legal system.
 This can lead to multiple jail terms and span years longer than your initial sentencing.

-If you were recently accused of a probation violation, you should consult with an probation violation attorney immediately.
+If you were recently accused of a probation violation, you should consult with a probation violation attorney immediately.
 Failing to do so may result in extended legal troubles.
 An experienced attorney can accompany you to your probation hearing and increase your chances of avoiding further consequences.
-Attorneys at Stewart, Murray, and Associates (SMA) Law Group have years of experience navigating the Pennsylvania legal system and can help you fight against increased penalties after a probation violation.
+Attorneys at SMT Legal have years of experience navigating the Pennsylvania legal system and can help you fight against increased penalties after a probation violation.

 Probation Violations in Pennsylvania

 While on probation in Pennsylvania, you must live your life under strict supervision.
 Probation terms can be harsh and unforgiving and any slip up can result in extended penalties.
 There are a number of things that can be considered a violation of probation terms in Pennsylvania.

 While under probation, you may be required to appear in court on various occasions.
 Failing to attend a court appearance is a common probation violation that can lead to extended penalties.
-During your probation period, you will most likely be assigned a probation officer whom you will meet with regularly.
+During your probation period, you will most likely be assigned a probation officer whom you will meet regularly.
 Failing to attend probation officer meetings can result in a probation violation.